 Part of me wishes that I had become pregnant years ago in an “oopsy-daisy” way, because it would have forced a resolution.
 It would have answered my questions about pregnancy and motherhood in the only fool-proof way possible: experience.

 I’m not a “career” woman, so enamored with my fast-paced, modern life, fearing that a child will besmirch my freedom or cramp my style.
 My husband and I aren’t of a mind to say, “Oh, we just love travel and cocktails too much to trade them in for diaper changes and grocery store meltdowns.”
 It isn’t that at all.
-It’s more like this: Let me bring a child into this world when I can guarantee that I can make my shit happen so that I can provide more than adequately for my kid and so I can be a model to them, a model who proves you can work hard and well and earn and have resources and make time for family, creation, and solitude; to prove that we can craft our lives to order.
+It’s more like this: Let me bring a child into this world when I can guarantee that I can make my life work so I can provide more than adequately for my kid and so I can be a model to them, a model who proves you can work hard and well and earn and have resources and make time for family, creation, and solitude; to prove that we can craft our lives to order.
 I have yet to prove this to myself.
 I don’t know if this is a phase or if this is my beast in the jungle.

 I overlook an essential aspect of the human experience in my hemming and hawing, in the will-I-won’t-I echo chamber.
 It’s this: regardless of my current struggle to become a writer that readers know about or read, regardless of my current financial status, I love being alive.
-Having a human experience and participating in this condition is so fucking worth it.
+Having a human experience and participating in this condition is so worth it.

 I gloss over the realization that any child we birth and raise will inherently have their own life: experiences, loves, losses, and moments untold.
 But it’s just so big, it overwhelms me.
 It matters so much.